Axway-API-Builder-Ext/api-builder-extras/api-builder-plugin-fc-syncplicity/README.md

   - Initial version

 ## Limitations/Caveats
+- __Not required anymore with release: Independence__
-- OAuth doesn't work with API-Builder - Will be fixed with release 16.02.20 Adjust the following to make it work
+  OAuth doesn't work with API-Builder - Will be fixed with release 16.02.20 Adjust the following to make it work
 	In node_modules\@axway\axway-flow-authorization\src\handlers\oauth2.js
 	In function oauthRequest add an HTTP-Basic Authorization header (headers) based on client-id & secret